We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Events are defined as any user interaction on a site (page views, transactions, social interactions, etc.).
 Moving the focus from sessions to events benefits marketers, such as cross-platform analysis and an enhanced capacity for pathing research.

 These events are automatically logged to your App or Web page.
-Enhanced Measurement GA4 has made the most common tracking available out-of-the-box with little to no configuration required.
+Enhanced Measurement GA4 has made everyday tracking like scrolls, outbound clicks and file downloads available out-of-the-box with little to no configuration required.
 Events can collect and send pieces of information that specify the action the user took or add further context to the event or user.
-This information includes the value of purchase, the title of the page, or the user’s geographic location.
+This information includes the value of purchase, the title of the page, or the user's geographic location.

 Final Thoughts